 - In the Ciaphas Cain novel Duty Calls, Amberley - who frequently explains odd terms in the footnotes, often snarkily - openly admits that she has no idea what some of her assistant Zemelda's slang means.

-- The Finnish translation of Terry Pratchett's Hogfather adds a footnote where the translator concedes defeat regarding a "anthill inside" sticker on a computer.
+- The Finnish translation of Terry Pratchett's Hogfather adds a footnote where the translator concedes defeat regarding an "anthill inside" note sticker on a computer.note

 - The Eddie Murphy skit "Buckwheat Sings" - or rather, "Buh-weet Sings" - from Saturday Night Live.
-When Buckwheat starts singing "Bette Davis Eyes," the caption just says, "?????" because he's so unintelligible.
+He sings "Three Times a Lady", which the captions identify as "Fee Tines a Mady", then "Lookin' for Love" ("Wookin' pa Nub").
+But when he starts singing "Bette Davis Eyes," the caption just says, "?????" because he's so unintelligible.

 - In another sketch, a TV translator working live for a Gorbachev speech gets confused, mixed up, and discombobulated, with humorous results.
 He finally pretends that Gorbachev is saying that he's so ticked at the translator that he's going to switch into unintelligible nonsense.
 Better yet, the sketch is partly a jab at the then-fledgling Fox network.

 - There's a twist on this in an episode of 30 Rock where Liz is speaking German to some Germans (with normal subtitles) and then the Germans speak too fast for her to understand.
 The subs say "Return Germany... tell the... time ... ... ... ... ... hubcap?"